 Photo by cottonbro on Pexels.com

-Now, like I said way back at the beginning, Shazam’s basic gimmick is that Billy Batson is a kid who can turn into a magic superhero.
+Fundamentally, Shazam’s gimmick at its most basic is that Billy Batson is a kid who can turn into a magic superhero.
 And the movie absolutely nails that part of the character.
 He does exactly what you’d expect from a fourteen-year-old who can transform not only into an adult, but an adult who’s basically a magical version of Superman.

 Billy-as-Shazam beats up the the kids that bully him and his foster siblings.
 He tries to impress girls and go viral on the Internet.
 He buys beer — and then promptly regrets it, because beer is gross when you’re really a kid in a giant, magic adult body.